 On March 21, 1871, Henry Morton Stanley set out from the African port of Bagamoyo on what he hoped would be a career-making adventure.
 The 30-year-old journalist had arrived on the “Dark Continent” at the behest of the New York Herald newspaper, yet he wasn’t chasing any ordinary scoop.
 He had been placed in charge of a grand expedition to find the explorer David Livingstone, who had vanished in the heart of Africa several years earlier.
 Stanley, a Welsh-born orphan who had previously fought on both sides of the American Civil War, took to the mission with gusto.
 Despite never having set foot in Africa before, he assembled a caravan of over 100 porters and struck out into the unknown.
 “Wherever [Livingstone] is, be sure I shall not give up the chase,” he later wrote to the New York Herald’s editor.
 “If alive you shall hear what he has to say.
 If dead I will find him and bring his bones to you.”

 At the time that Stanley began his relief operation, Dr. David Livingstone was the most renowned of all the explorers of Africa.
 Among other exploits, the Scottish missionary and abolitionist had survived a lion attack, charted the Zambezi River and walked from one side of the continent to the other.
-In 1866, he had embarked on what was supposed to be his last and greatest expedition: a quest to locate the fabled source of the Nile River.
+In 1866, he embarked on what was supposed to be his last and greatest expedition: a quest to locate the fabled source of the Nile River.
 The mission was supposed to last two years, yet by 1871, nearly six years had passed with only a few scattered updates on Livingstone’s whereabouts.
 Many Europeans had given him up for dead.

 Stanley knew that Livingstone had last been spotted in the vicinity of Lake Tanganyika, but reaching the area proved to be a monumental task.
-Between March and October of 1871, the New York Herald expedition endured repeated setbacks as it trudged though endless miles of swampland and jungle.
+Between March and October of 1871, the New York Herald expedition endured repeated setbacks as it trudged through endless miles of swampland and jungle.
 Crocodiles and swarming tsetse flies killed their pack animals, and dozens of porters abandoned the caravan or died from illnesses.
-Stanley himself was ravaged by dysentery, smallpox and a near-fatal case of cerebral malaria, yet he continued to urge his party forward at breakneck pace.
+Stanley himself was ravaged by dysentery, smallpox and a near-fatal case of cerebral malaria, yet he continued to urge his party forward at a breakneck pace.
 By the time they arrived at Ujiji, a remote village in what is now Tanzania, they had crossed more than 700 miles of territory.

 On November 10, 1871, after hearing rumors of a white man living in Ujiji, Stanley donned his finest set of clothes and entered the town with a small band of followers.
 As crowds of locals gathered around them, Stanley spied a sickly-looking European with an unruly beard and white hair.
 Sensing that he had found his man, he approached, extended his hand and asked a now-famous question: “Dr. Livingstone, I presume?”
 When the stranger answered in the affirmative, Stanley let out a sigh of relief.
 “I thank God, doctor, I have been permitted to see you,” he said.